-Requirements of the Ramsar Convention Performance of China • The Convention • China acceded to this convention on January requires its 3,1992 and brought it into force on July

-- contracting party designate suitable wetlands within its territory for inclusion in a "List of Wetlands of International Importance". - The Contracting Parties should designate at least one wetland to included in the List and should formulate and implement their planning so as to promote the conservation of the wetlands included in the List. - The Convention promotes contracting parties to consult with others about the implementation of obligations arising out of the Convention. particularly those regarding transboundary wetlands. international watercourses. and conservation of wetlands species. - 31,1992.
-China established has work institutions for its implementation.
-The State Forestry Administration is responsible for the organizing and coordinating work in the mplementation of Convention; Ministry of Agriculture, Ministry of Water Resources, Ministry of Land and Resources, SEPA and State Oceanic Administration are responsible the works within their respective responsibilities.
-Local governments establish management institutions corresponding to the central government and are responsible for protection the specific work of management of the local wetlands under the operational guides of various competent authorities of central government. - Chinese government has taken a series of actions to implement the Wet Land Convention. - a) The State Forestry Administration together with other 16 ministries/committees promulgated the National Wetland Conservation Action Plan for China, which put forward guiding principles and action programme for wetland conservation. - b) The National Programme for Conservation of wild Fauna and Flora and Improvement of Nature Reserves for China has been launched to identify the priority area of wetland conservation and its development emphasis; - c) The State Forestry Administration, which was appointed by State Council as a focal agency, in cooperation with other 10 sectors has completed the National Programme of Wetland Conservation Planning for China.
-This indicates that Chinese government has determined to conserve and restore ecological system of wetland through engineering measures. - d) The six-year national inventory on wetland resources has been completed, which will provide systemic base for decision making in the field of scientific and rational conservation and wise use of wetlands.
+Requirements of the Ramsar Convention Performance of China • The requires Convention its • China acceded to this convention on January 3,1992 and brought it into force on July contracting party designate suitable wetlands within its territory for inclusion in a "List of Wetlands of International Importance".
+The Contracting Parties should designate at least one wetland to be included in the List and should formulate and implement their planning so as to promote the conservation of the wetlands included in the List.
+The Convention promotes contracting parties to consult with others about the implementation of obligations arising out of the Convention, particularly those regarding transboundary wetlands, international watercourses, and conservation of wetlands species.
+31,1992.
+China has established work institutions for its implementation.
+The State Forestry Administration is responsible for the organizing and coordinating work in the mplementation of Convention; Ministry or Agriculture, Ministry of Water Resources Ministry of Land and Resources, SEPA and State Oceanic Administration are responsible for the works within their respective responsibilities.
+Local governments establish management institutions corresponding to the central government and are responsible for the specific work of protection and management of the local wetlands under the operational guides of various competen authorities of central government.
+Chinese government has taken a series or actions to implement the Wet Land Convention. a) The State Forestry Administration togethee with other 16 ministries/committees promulgated the National Wetland Conservation Action Plan for China, which put forward guiding principles and action programme for wetland conservation o wild Fauna and Flora and Improvement or Nature Reserves for China has been launched to identify the priority area of wetland conservation and its development emphasis; c) The State Forestry Administration, which was appointed by State Council as a focal agency in cooperation with other 10 sectors has completed the National Programme or Wetland Conservation Planning for China This indicates that Chinese government has determined to conserve and restore ecologica system of wetland through engineering measures. measures. d) The six-year national inventory on wetland resources has been completed, which will provide systemic base for decision making in the field of scientific and rational conservation and wise use of wetlands.